Dandenong - South

 Population growth drivers in Dandenong - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Dandenong - South's population is approximately 10,041 as of August 2025.
-This represents an increase of 691 people, a 7.4% rise since the 2021 Census which reported a population of 9,350.
-The change is inferred from ABS estimated resident population figures of 10,032 in June 2024 and an additional 128 validated new addresses since the Census date.
-This results in a density ratio of 186 persons per square kilometer.
-Dandenong - South's growth rate surpassed the SA3 area average of 6.7% during this period, indicating its status as a growth leader in the region.
+Dandenong - South's population was around 10,086 as of November 2025.
+This reflected an increase of 736 people, a 7.9% rise from the 2021 Census figure of 9,350 people.
+The change was inferred from ABS estimates: 10,032 residents in June 2024 and 143 new addresses validated since the Census date.
+This resulted in a density ratio of 187 persons per square kilometer.
+Dandenong - South's growth exceeded its SA3 area (6.8%), making it a regional growth leader.
 Overseas migration contributed approximately 71.6% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, an above median growth is projected for national statistical areas, with Dandenong - South expected to expand by 2,339 persons by 2041, marking a total gain of 23.2% over 17 years.
+By 2041, Dandenong - South is projected to have an above median population growth, expanding by 2,339 persons, a total gain of 22.7% over the 17-year period.

 Frequently Asked Questions - Population